DevMaheshwari2017/Galaxy-Shooter/README.md

 # Galaxy-Shooter

+Game Controles:-

+Use Space to shoot laser
-use Q to quit Game
+Q to quit Game
-use ESC to use pause menu
+ESC to use pause menu

 I hope u enjoy the game